Haidar-yousif/TallyFormer-Finance-51M/README.md

 # TallyFormer-Finance-51M

-**TallyFormer-Finance-51M** is a compact, efficient **51-million-parameter decoder-only transformer language model**, built entirely from scratch for **learning, experimentation, and research purposes**, while still achieving **strong and competitive results** in financial language understanding.
+**TallyFormer-Finance-51M** is a **51-million-parameter decoder-only transformer language model**, built entirely from scratch for **learning, experimentation, and research purposes**.

 The project demonstrates a **fully end-to-end, scalable LLM pipeline**:
 from large-scale data preprocessing → multi-stage training → optimized inference → containerized deployment.

-Although designed primarily for **educational and research use**, the architecture, training code, and deployment stack are **production-ready and fully scalable**.
+The architecture, training code, and deployment stack are **designed to be modular and scalable** for experimentation and research purposes.

 ---